 By now you might not even remember something like that happened just one week ago as so many other stuff had happened since then.

 But in that moment we were all struck by videos and photographs of Notre Dame’s towers breaking down and fire going up to the sky.

 A couple of hours later and the mood switched drastically from shock and sadness to anger and suddenly no matter what you did you were wrong.

 The world’s opinion divided into 2 groups.

-First one was mourning the lost of an art.
-Second one was upset with people mourning the lost of a building.
+The first one was mourning the loss of an art.
+The second one was upset with people mourning the loss of a building.

-All of the sudden we had more groups and even more ridiculous opinions.
+All of a sudden we had more groups and even more ridiculous opinions.

 - You are shallow if you feel bad for the building.